openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 applications such as RPM, APT, and OPKG, using an automated system is much preferred over a manual system.
-In either system, the main requirement is that binary package version numbering increases in a linear fashion and that a number of version components exist that support that linear progression.
+In either system, the main requirement is that binary package version numbering increases in a linear fashion and that there is a number of version components that support that linear progression.
 For information on how to ensure package revisioning remains linear, see the ":ref:`dev-manual/common-tasks:automatically incrementing a package version number`"